CHC50125 | CRICOS 118904B

 Entry Requirements

-To enroll in the CHC50121 Diploma of Early Childhood Education and Care, international applicants must meet the following criteria:
+To enrol in the CHC50125 Diploma of Early Childhood Education and Care, international applicants must meet the following criteria.

-• Course Entry Interview: Participate in a course entry interview to determine suitability for the course and assess individual student needs.
+• Course entry interview: Participation in a course entry interview is required to confirm suitability and assess individual student needs.

 • Documented evidence of being educated for 5 years in an English-speaking country; or